SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_CCAP_Platform_EPM.md

 ## About

-This is an **EPM** (Experience and Performance Management) driver, and as such it is designed to poll large amounts of data from the deployed infrastructure, using **front-end** and **back-end** EPM Manager elements.
+This is an **EPM** (Experience and Performance Management) connector, and as such it is designed to poll large amounts of data from the deployed infrastructure, using **front-end** and **back-end** EPM Manager elements.
 Both of these types of elements use the same EPM Manager connector.

 The DOCSIS system contains one front-end element and several back-end elements.
 The front-end element is responsible for the top-level data aggregation from different back-end elements.
 Each back-end element is responsible for the aggregation of a section of the data from the collectors.